- 16% of the UK population have a disability and they have a combined spending power in excess of £212 billion

 Here is a personal example.
 For 38 years I have never had to wear glasses; I’ve had perfect 20/20 vision for every eye test I have ever had.
-But now I can’t look at computer screen for more than 30 minutes without getting double vision.
+But now I can’t look at a computer screen for more than 30 minutes without getting double vision.

 It’s not because of something ghastly has happened to me.
 It’s because my eye muscles are getting old.
 And with age, stuff starts to break—but not my need to access information on the Internet, indeed it is my daily bread and butter.

-When you consider the number or younger people aged 16 and under is a decreasing demographic, you quickly realise that unless you cater for those users with a disability (or those who potentially in the future may have a disability) you will be losing revenue.
+When you consider the number or younger people aged 16 and under is a decreasing demographic, you quickly realise that unless you cater to those users with a disability (or those who potentially in the future may have a disability) you will be losing revenue.

 But it’s not just about the money, is it?